Most of us have been there at one time or another. You’ve paid your bills and realize that you have no money left until your next payday.

 One of the financial strategies I recommend as a financial coach is creating an emergency fund or savings account.

-If you find yourself with no money left after paying bills, and after you’ve done the steps above, now is the time to access those emergency savings.
+If you find no money left after paying bills and after you’ve done the steps above, now is the time to access those emergency savings.

-I suggest being very conservative in your use of emergency funds, as well as mindful that your next goal will be to replenish the emergency savings account to its previous level.
+I suggest being very conservative in using emergency funds and being mindful that your next goal will be to replenish the emergency savings account to its previous level.

-You would be hard-pressed to find a person who hasn’t had the experience of having no money left after paying for bills.
+You would be hard-pressed to find a person who has had the experience of having no money left after paying bills.

-There are also organizations that might be able to provide you with temporary assistance.
+Some organizations might be able to provide you with temporary assistance.

 If you are in the US, you can dial 211 to be connected to local essential community services like rent assistance, utility assistance, and food and clothing banks.